 - Know Safety and Be Licensed.
 Motorcycle safety courses provide opportunities for you to better your skills in a safer environment.
 Be sure you are properly licensed and skilled to operate the motorcycle that you are riding.
 Riding a motorcycle requires more skill and coordination than driving a car.
 An estimated 33 percent of motorcycle operators killed in traffic crashes are not licensed or are improperly licensed to operate a motorcycle.
 By not obtaining a motorcycle license, riders are bypassing the only method they and state agencies have to ensure they have the knowledge and skills they need to safely operate a motorcycle.

-- Wear the Right Shoes, Gloves and Clothing–Thick protective clothing not only provides comfort against the elements of nature, but the protective clothing can be the only thing between you and the pavement in a crash.
-Studies have shows that protective clothing and equipment server a three-fold purpose for motorcyclist: comfort and protection from the elements, some measure of injury prevention and through the use of color or reflective material, a means for better visibility to other motorists
+- Wear the Right Shoes, Gloves, and Clothing.
+Thick protective clothing not only provides comfort against the elements of nature, but the protective clothing can be the only thing between you and the pavement in a crash.
+Studies have shown that protective clothing and equipment serve a three-fold purpose for motorcyclists: comfort and protection from the elements, some measure of injury prevention, and through the use of color or reflective material, a means for better visibility to other motorists.

 We All Share The Road

-We all share the road, thus no individual has more rights than another because of the type of vehicle they are driving.
+We all share the road.
+Thus no individual has more rights than another because of the type of vehicle they are driving.
 Unfortunately, motorcycle riders assume more burden of safety than do other motorists simply because they are at a disadvantage in a collision due to exposure and size.
-Other drivers have an equal responsibility to be on the lookout for motorcyclist.
-Each of us, as a driver of any vehicle have a responsibility to drive courteously, keep a look out for other vehicles, not drive impaired, and obey traffic laws.
+Other drivers have an equal responsibility to be on the lookout for motorcyclists.
+Each of us, as a driver of any vehicle, has a responsibility to drive courteously, keep a lookout for other vehicles, not drive impaired, and obey traffic laws.

-We are in the middle of March which is the official launch of motorcycle season in the Midwest.
+We are at the end of April and the official launch of motorcycle season in the Midwest.
 Drivers of all kinds of vehicles must be on the lookout for other motorists in order to avoid auto accidents.
-Summertime means more and more motorcyclists on the highways and roadway.
-When a motorcycle crash does happen, most often it results in serious injury or death.
+Summertime means more and more motorcyclists on the highways and roadways.
+When a motorcycle crash does happen, most often, it results in serious injury or death.
 Because of the severity of a crash, motorcyclists and all drivers must work to avoid any kind of accident.
 Whether you ride a motorcycle or not, you owe it to everyone else on the roadways to be a safe driver.
-You have a responsibility to pay attention, be alert to other motorists and avoid distracted driving.
-Of course, it goes without saying–you must avoid driving while impaired whether it is a car or a motorcycle.
+You have a responsibility to pay attention, be alert to other motorists, and avoid distracted driving.
+Of course, it goes without saying–you must avoid driving while impaired, whether it is a car or a motorcycle.

 It is likely that if you have recently been in a motorcycle accident and are injured, you will not know all of the factors involved in the crash.
-Investigations and accident reconstructions are critical to determine the causes as well as witness statements and investigation of the physical evidence.
+Investigations and accident reconstructions are critical to determining the causes as well as witness statements and investigation of the physical evidence.
 If you are injured or if you have lost someone in an accident, the last thing on your mind is the proper investigation process.
 For that reason, you hire an expert motorcycle accident attorney to handle the investigation and claim process for you while you focus on your health and family.
-Our attorneys at The Cagle Law Firm are available seven days a week for confidential consultations, locally (314) 276-1681 or toll free (314) 276-1681
+Our attorneys at The Cagle Law Firm are available seven days a week for confidential consultations at (314) 276-1681.